jazzband/django-redis/README.rst

 For almost all values, django-redis uses pickle to serialize objects.

-The latest available version of pickle is used by default.
+The ``pickle.DEFAULT_PROTOCOL`` version of pickle is used by default to ensure safe upgrades and compatibility across Python versions.
 If you want set a concrete version, you can do it, using ``PICKLE_VERSION`` option:

 .. code-block:: python